apongos/awmachine/README.md

 # awmachine

+Project Development Interface for Social Justice and Advocacy Work

-See pretty Mock-up and tools tab in awmachine/ and open index.html with a web browser
+To see mock-up, go to awmachine/ and open index.html with web browser.

 ## Getting started